helioscout/moecs/README.md

 \
 Component types must be registered before using in the ecs and world should run before you start adding components.\
 \
 When you add components or set values to previously added components, the changes are stored in the memory immediately and you can read these values at the same world progress step, there are no caching at all.
-But `adding`/`removing` components defer archetypes binding till the `perform` stage, so your systems match queries will consider them only on the next progress step.\
+But `adding`/`removing` components defer archetypes re-binding (archetyping) till the `perform` stage, so your systems match queries will consider them only on the next progress step.\
 \
 The presence of certain components in an entity is determined by bit flags in a special field of the entity structure.
 Removing a component from an entity does not cause any memory access, but simply sets the corresponding bit.
 Reading this bit applies to checking for the presence of a component in an entity.\
 \